 DRI Pilot Clinical Trial to Test a New Site for a BioHub Platform

-The Diabetes Research Institute has received approval from the Food and Drug Administration (FDA) to proceed with a Phase I/II clinical trial that will test the omentum, an apron-like lining inside the abdomen, as a possible location in the body for a DRI BioHub.
-In this pilot trial, researchers will transplant donor islet cells into the omentum within a “biodegradable scaffold,” one of the approaches originally conceived as a potential BioHub platform.
+The Diabetes Research Institute has received approval from the Food and Drug Administration (FDA) to proceed with a Phase I/II clinical trial that will test the omentum, an apron-like lining covering abdominal organs, as a possible location in the body for a DRI BioHub.
+In this pilot trial, researchers will transplant donor islet cells into the omentum within a “biodegradable scaffold,” one of BioHub platforms.

 The biodegradable scaffold is made using a patient's own plasma, the liquid part of the blood.
 Researchers combine the islet cells with the plasma, apply it to the omentum, and then add thrombin, a commonly used, clinical-grade enzyme.
 When mixed together, these substances create a gel-like material that sticks to the omentum and holds the islets in place.
-This section of the omentum will be folded over and stitched, creating a pouch around the biodegradable scaffold mixture.
+This omentum is then folded over around the biodegradable scaffold mixture.

 Over time, the body will absorb the plasma/thrombin gel leaving the islet cells intact, while new blood vessels are formed to support the cells’ survival and function.
 Patients involved in this pilot trial will be given the immunosuppressive drugs currently used for other clinical islet transplantation studies.

-The DRI is now screening participants for this pilot clinical trial and for pilot clinical trials that will be conducted in the future to have as many patients on the waiting list as possible to maximize the chances of donor matching and the utilization of pancreases that become available.
+The DRI is continuing to screen participants for this pilot clinical trial and for future clinical trials to have as many patients on the waiting list as possible.

-After printing out the screening form, please complete it and return it to the DRI Clinical Cell Transplant Program by faxing it to 305-243-1058.
-For additional information on the trials and/or eligibility criteria, please call 305-243-5321 or send an e-mail to: email@example.com
+Below is a link to the Islet Transplant Application Form.
+Please print it out, complete it and fax it to the DRI Clinical Cell Transplant Program at 305-243-1058.
+For additional information on the trials and/or eligibility criteria, please call 305-243-5321 or 305-243-7763.
+You may also send an email to: email@example.com

 Frequently Asked Questions (FAQ)

-This is a Phase I/II clinical trial representing the first stage in testing the omentum, an apron-like lining covering the inside of the abdomen, as an alternative site within the body to house transplanted islet cells.
-It will also test one of the platforms being considered for a DRI BioHub, a “biodegradable scaffold.”
-The BioHub is a platform technology comprised of several components that work together in the DRI’s attempt to mimic the native pancreas.
+This is a Phase I/II clinical trial representing the first stage in testing the omentum, an apron-like lining covering the inside of the abdomen, as an alternative site to the liver to house transplanted islet cells.
+In this trial, the islets are implanted within a “biodegradable scaffold,” one of the platforms for a BioHub.

 Some of the initial criteria for participation include: